 Korean Composite Stock Price Index (KOSPI)

-Reviewed By: Austin Anderson
+Reviewed By: James Fazeli-Sinaki

 The stock exchanges of developed countries worldwide have indices tracking the top players in the market.

-For example, the USA has the S&P 500, Nikkei 300 Index in Japan, and Nifty50 in India.
+For example, the USA has the S&P 500, the Nikkei 300 Index in Japan, and the Nifty50 in India.
 Similarly, a series of indices measure the performance of the Korean stock market overall, one of which is known as the Korean Composite Stock Price Index.

-Basically, Korean Composite Stock Price Index is a market-capitalization-weighted index, which means the firms with the highest market value exert the greatest influence over price movements.
+Basically, the Korean Composite Stock Price Index is a market-capitalization-weighted index, which means the firms with the highest market value exert the greatest influence over price movements.

 KOSPI 200 is one of the most well-known indices.
-It tracks the top 200 publicly-traded companies on the Korean Exchange.
-As it tracks the 200 largest publicly-traded companies, movements in the index are generally considered to be overall Korean stock market movements.
+It tracks the top 200 publicly traded companies on the Korean Exchange.
+As it tracks the 200 largest publicly traded companies, movements in the index are generally considered to be overall Korean stock market movements.

 It replaced the Dow-style KCSPI (also called the Korean Composite Stock Price Index) in 1983.
 Starting with a base value of 100, KOSPI ended its first month of trading with a closing high of 122.52.